All students will report to the Grade Level Office for attendance.

 - A pass will be issued to the student to be released from class.

-- Because we are responsible for student’s whereabouts during the school day, prior to leaving the building, every student MUST SIGN OUT through the attendance office.
+- Because we are responsible for student’s whereabouts during the school day, prior to leaving the building, every student MUST SIGN OUT through the Grade Level Office .
 If students do not sign out prior to leaving school grounds, disciplinary actions will follow.